daniel-hampton/codecoffee/blog/_posts/python-basics-strings/index.md

 print(new_string)
 ```

-    Hello and welcome to ModernCoder.io!
+    Hello and welcome!
 I hope you are enjoying learning to program.

 You can duplicate a string multiple times by using the `*` operator.